temken/obscura/paper/paper.md

 The DM mass $m_\mathrm{DM}$ and the differential DM-electron scattering cross section $\frac{\mathrm{d}\sigma_e}{\mathrm{d}q^2}$ are defined by the assumed particle physics of the hypothetical DM particle the experiment is probing.
 The velocity distribution $f_\chi(v)$ and the local DM energy density $\rho_\chi$ are important inputs from astrophysics and cosmology.
 Lastly, the ionization form factor $f_\mathrm{ion}^{n\ell}(q,E_e)$ encapsulates the atomic physics of the electronic bound states and describes the probability of an electron with quantum numbers $(n\ell)$ to get ionized by an incoming DM particle.
-As we can see, the evaluation this expression for the electron recoil spectrum is highly modular combining inputes from various fields of research.
+As we can see, the evaluation of this expression for the electron recoil spectrum is highly modular combining inputs from various fields of research.
 This modularity should be reflected in the structure of corresponding research software.

 It is our ambition for the `obscura` code that the basic functionality does not rely on specific choices and that no particular assumption is hard-coded.